Marchowes/pyProm/README.md

 * https://github.com/OSGeo/gdal
 * http://www.gdal.org/formats_list.html

-If all else fails, I've had goo luck getting it to work with conda.
+If all else fails, I've had good luck getting it to work with conda.
 You're on your own with that one.